sparkfun/SparkFun_RTK_Firmware/docs/gis_software.md

 *Connect to Device*

 Click the `Connect Bluetooth` button, shown in red in the top right corner.
 The software will begin a connection to the RTK device.
 You'll see the MAC address on the RTK device change to the Bluetooth icon indicating its connected.

-If it detects NMEA, it will report a successful connection.
+If SurvPC detects NMEA, it will report a successful connection.

 ![Receiver Submenu](img/SurvPC/SparkFun%20RTK%20Software%20-%20SurvPC%20Rover%20Receiver.jpg)